 The University of California offers publications, websites, events and workshops on living with fire in the central Sierra.
 We have expertise in defensible space, fire resistant home construction, and living with fire in the Lake Tahoe basin.

 Living with Fire in the Tahoe Basin - Lake Tahoe is a special place with both beauty and a highly flammable landscape.
-Special considerations on living with fire there are featured during Wildfire Awareness week to be held May 25th to June 2nd 2013 in the Lake Tahoe Basin.
-The theme this year is “Get Defensive: Reduce the Fuels - Reduce the Risk”.
-The focus of the week will be to promote homeowner and resident actions that reduce the risk from wildfire to homes and communities.
+Special considerations on living with fire there are featured during Wildfire Awareness week each year.
+The focus of the week is to promote homeowner and resident actions that reduce the risk from wildfire to homes and communities.